 The people most famous for really bad predictions these days are environmentalists.
 Rachel Carson kicked it off fifty years ago with her book, “Silent Spring”, assuring everyone that all the birds would fall dead out of the sky because of pesticide use.

 These days they are more likely to be chopped to shreds by wind turbines.

-Ever since the early days of environmental hysteria just about every awful scenario cooked up in the fevered brains of the Greens has become front page news.
-There is method to their madness and it comes down to a simple equation: Scaring People Equals Money and Power.
+Ever since the early days of environmental hysteria just about every awful scenario cooked up in the fevered brains of the Greens has become front-page news.
+There is a method to their madness and it comes down to a simple equation: Scaring People Equals Money and Power.

-For example, you may recall that global warming, a massive heating of the Earth due to carbon dioxide and other “greenhouse gas emissions” was predicted to occur twenty, thirty or fifty years hence when the hoax kicked off in the late 1980s.
+For example, you may recall that global warming, massive heating of the Earth due to carbon dioxide, and other “greenhouse gas emissions” was predicted to occur twenty, thirty, or fifty years hence when the hoax kicked off in the late 1980s.
 Keep that in mind when the Rio+20 United Nations Earth Summit is held in Rio de Janeiro, the site of the first conference.

 Supported by the UN’s Intergovernmental Panel on Climate Change (IPCC), the so-called “scientists” backed up their claims with all manner of computer models, dubious graphs, and tons of “scientific” papers to convince governments and people that massive changes had to occur —primarily a huge reduction in the use of fossil fuels— or we were all doomed.